rajatarora/blog/content/post/vision-for-this-site.md

 - Daydreaming
 - _And so on... and on... and on..._

 And this is by no means an exhaustive list.
-Last week I spent hours reading on the internet about CGNAT (it doesn't matter if you don't know what that is).
+Last week I spent hours reading about CGNAT (it doesn't matter if you don't know what that is).
 The thing is that once I have a question in my mind, _I have to know the answer_.
 And so I read on.
 And on.
 And on.

 All this, and more, will end up on this site someday.
 My mind is so full of these things it is bursting to come out.